jgarber623/link-header-parser-ruby/README.md

 link_headers = response.headers.get('link')

-collection = LinkHeaderParser.parse(link_headers, base: response.uri.to_s)
+collection = LinkHeaderParser.parse(link_headers, base: response.uri)
 ```

 The `parse` method accepts two arguments:

 1. an `Array` of strings representing HTTP Link headers (e.g. `['</>; rel="home"', '</chapters/1>; anchor="#copyright"; rel="license"']`)
-1. a `String` representing the absolute URL of the resource providing the HTTP Link headers
+1. a `String` (or any `String`-like object) representing the absolute URL of the resource providing the HTTP Link headers

 In the example above, `collection` is an instance of `LinkHeadersCollection` which includes Ruby's [`Enumerable`](https://ruby-doc.org/core/Enumerable.html) mixin.
 This mixin allows for use of common methods like `each`, `first`/`last`, and `map`.